 Since its founding in 1989, the NEM has built a solid reputation.
 A key leader in its milieu, the ensemble is known for its modern approach and excellence in all aspects of the interpretation, composition and preservation of musical works of the 20th and 21st centuries.
+Lorraine Vaillancourt is its founder of the NEM.

 In its musical practice, the NEM has always striven to share its passion and know-how with new generations.
 The ensemble regularly organizes events to train emerging musicians in interpreting new music and give voice to young composers from here and elsewhere.